ibm-cds-labs/simple-search-service-sync/README.md

 Whenever the SSS-sync service is notified that a document was inserted or updated a mapping function is invoked.
 Customize `lib/map.js` to define the mapping between document properties and the fields in the SSS schema.

-The following example maps the `name`, `parirings` and `description` properties from the source document to search index fields.
+The following example maps the `name`, `pairings` and `description` properties from the source document to search index fields.

 ```
 	...